WPCD-Workflows/documentation/source/old/isip/public/xml/kepleractors.rst

 Each
 UAL
-release version hosts the following subdirectories for the ITM projects:
+release version hosts the following subdirectories for the EU-IM projects:
 ::

    - amns